 Paratek Pharmaceuticals Announces Positive Top Line Data from Pilot Efficacy Study for the Treatment of Pulmonary Anthrax and Acceptance of the Second Procurement of NUZYRA® (omadacycline) under BARDA Project BioShield

-/EIN News/ -- BOSTON, Dec.
-19, 2022 (GLOBE NEWSWIRE) -- Paratek Pharmaceuticals, Inc. (NASDAQ: PRTK) today announced positive top line data from a pilot rabbit efficacy study evaluating NUZYRA’s effectiveness in the treatment of pulmonary anthrax.
+BOSTON, Dec.
+19, 2022 (GLOBE NEWSWIRE) -- Paratek Pharmaceuticals, Inc. PRTK today announced positive top line data from a pilot rabbit efficacy study evaluating NUZYRA's effectiveness in the treatment of pulmonary anthrax.
 In the study, a 100% survival rate was observed in omadacycline-treated rabbits at the specified endpoint of 35-45 days post Bacillus anthracis (anthrax) challenge, while all rabbits treated with placebo died due to anthrax infection within three days.

 Positive top line data from this study triggered the second procurement under the Company's Project BioShield Contract with Biomedical Advanced Research and Development Authority (BARDA), part of the Administration for Strategic Preparedness and Response within the U.S. Department of Health and Human Services.
 Accordingly, Paratek has delivered 2,500 treatment courses of NUZYRA to BARDA.
 The acceptance of this procurement allows the Company to recognize $38.1 million in revenue, comprised of $36.4 million from BARDA and approximately $1.7 million in deferred revenue related to postmarketing commitments under the Project BioShield contract.